Add or Edit a Source

 The source supports Okta integration.
-You must set the truein the source and in the security identity provider JSON configuration (see Edit a Source JSON Configuration: [SourceName] - Panel and Security Identities - Page).
+You must set the truein the source and in the security identity provider JSON configuration (see Edit a Source JSON Configuration and Manage Advanced Security Identity Provider Parameters).

 The username of a dedicated Confluence administrator account who has access to all the content that you wish to include.